kevinboone/luapico/README.md

 actual transfer.
 YModem is notoriously fussy, and I can't be sure that any YModem utilities than these will work with `picolua`.

+## Shell commands ##

+The shell prompt is somewhat Linux-like.
+The line editor supports cursor movement and word-by-word movement using Ctrl+Arrow.
+It remembers a limited amount of history.
+However, it's really only designed for basic file management, and running Lua code -- the built-in shell is not intended to be as power as a Linux shell.

+Note that there is, as yet, no concept of shell redirection, or even of a working directory: picolua supports directories, but all commands require full pathnames.

+There is no shell scripting support, but you can create scripts in Lua that invoke shell commands.

+*cat {files...}*

+Dumps the contents of the specified files to the console.

+*cp [-v] {files...} {file | directory}*

+Copy the specified files to the specified location.
+If the target is a directory, then the source files are copied into that directory, and given the same names.
+If there are multiple source files, the target must be a directory.
+If there are only two arguments, and the second is not a directory, then the target is overwritten.

+if `-v` is specified, each filename is printed before it is copied.
+The command can't be used to copy complete directory trees.

+*df [-k]*

+Report the amount of free and used storage in byte, unless `-k` is specified, in which case it is in kB.

+*echo {arguments...}*

+Print the arguments to the terminal.

+*edit [filename]*

+Open the built-in editor.
+If no filename is given, start with an untitled file.

+*format [-y]*

+Format the filesystem.
+This deletes all data, and creates the initial '/bin`, `/etc', and 'lib/' directories, along with the "blink.lua" sample script.
+Unless the `-y` switch is given, this command prompts the user before reformatting the filesystem.

+*i2cdetect {pin1} {pin2}*

+Scan the I2C bus for devices.
+The Pico has two I2C buses, but they can be assigned to a number of different pin pairs.
+The utility works out the I2C bus from the specified pins.
+The pins are usually an adjacent pair, e.g., 16 and 17.
+One of these pins will be the data line and the other the clock, but it doesn't matter which order they are specified in one the command line.
+Of course, it might matter to whether the device actually works or not.

+*ls [-l] {paths...}*

+List the contents of the specified directories, or list the specified files.
+If `-l` is given, show the type and size of each entry.

+*mkdir {directories...}*

+Creates one or more directories.
+The parent directories must exist.

+*rm {paths...}*

+Delete the specified files or directories.
+Directories can only be deleted if they are empty.

+*mv {paths...} {file | directory}*

+Renames or moves files or directories.
+If there are multiple sources, the last argument must be a directory that already exists.

+*yrecv [filename]*

+Receives one or more files using the YModem protocol.
+See the section on YModem support for more details.

+*ysend {filename}*

+Sends a single file using the YModem protocol.
+See the section on YModem support for more details.

+## Building ##

+`picolua` is implemented in C, and designed to be built using the documented method for the Pico C SDK.
+The method depends, for better or worse, on CMake.
+Setting up CMake, the SDK, and the ARM compiler toolchain, is documented in the Raspberry Pi documentation.
+I'm not a fan of CMake, but building for the Pico is well-nigh impossible any other way.
+If you have set up according to the documentation, you should be able to build like this:

+    $ mkdir build_pico
+    $ cd build_pico
+    $ cmake ..
+    $ make

+The build process is configured to provide maximal warning logging, and will throw out thousands of messages, of varying degrees of scariness.
+The result should be a file `picolua.uf2`, that can be copied to the Pico in bootloader mode.

+For testing purposes, it should be possible to build a version that will work on a Linux workstation, like this:

+    $ mkdir build_host
+    $ cd build_host
+    $ PICO_PLATFORM=host cmake ..
+    $ make.

+This should result in a `picolua` executable.
+The Linux version expects to see a file at /tmp/picolua.blockdev whose size is at least 128kB.
+This will be used to model the persistent storage that the Pico version uses in flash.
+The Linux version is designed to model the Pico version closely, including all its faults and limitations.
+Of course, GPIO access and the like will not be available in this build.

 ## Limitations and complications ##

+### Characters ###

+`picolua` is a thoroughgoing ASCII system.
+There is no support for wide or multibyte characters in any part of the implementation.
+Neither the screen editor nor the line editor can handle them, even if the terminal can display them.
+Lua's support for such things is itself pretty rudimentary.

 ### Terminal ###